school counseling Program

 • provide a liaison with community agencies to garner services for students and families.

-The program is accredited by the State of Connecticut, the New England Association of Schools and Colleges and the CACREP.
+The program is accredited by the State of Connecticut, NCATE and CACREP.

 The school counseling program consists of a 52-credit Master of Science degree.
 The master's degree program prepares professionals to work in the elementary, middle, and high school levels and consists of a focus on human growth and development, social and cultural foundations, helping relationships, group work, career and lifestyle development, appraisal, research, program evaluation and professional orientation, including ethics and professional standards.
 A comprehensive exam is required.